GoogleChromeLabs/tooling.report/CONTRIBUTING.md

 ### Gathering the data

-To contribute a new tool, the first step is to add its name to the top-level `config.js`.
+Once you have agreement that a tool should be represented on the site, next step is to add its name to the top-level [`config.js`](https://github.com/GoogleChromeLabs/tooling.report/blob/dev/config.js).
 From here on in, every test in the `tests` folder is expected to have a dedicated folder with the tool's name.
 That folder must contain an `index.md` with the test results and a self-contained, _minimal_ setup demonstrating how the tool needs to be set up to pass the test.
 The test project should have a dedicated `package.json` with a `build` npm script that invokes the build tool.
 Whether the build output is considered a pass or a fail is determined by manual inspection and sometimes requires additional context or justification.
 All of this should be put into an accompanying `index.md` that has the following structure:

 ```markdown
 ---